-Gina’s life took a momentous turn when, lured by the promise of a better life for her themselves and their four children, Gina and her husband Ciro made the decision to immigrate to Canada.
+Gina’s life took a momentous turn when, lured by the promise of a better life for themselves and their four children, Gina and her husband Ciro made the decision to immigrate to Canada.
 Like so many other immigrants, they were alone without family or friends, barely speaking the language, and struggling to make a new life for themselves.
 Ciro, who had run a successful business in Italy, found himself struggling to find work.
 But Gina, determined as ever, knew she could rely on her exceptional skills as an aesthetician to support herself.

 The only problem was that there was no aesthetics industry in Canada at the time – the concept of the “spa” had not been introduced yet.
 Gina would not be deterred.
 She walked into every hair salon in Kitchener Waterloo and offered her services, until she finally found one who was willing to take her on – offering manicures only but it was a start.
 Slowly and persistently, Gina built up her clientele by offering exceptional services and customer service.
 Soon she had earned enough money to open up her own business, so that she could offer the full range of treatments she was capable of.

 She found a tiny shop and converted it into her first proper spa, naming it “Gina’s Spa” so her clients would be able to find her.
 Gina’s Spa was the first ever spa in the region – if not the country – with just one tiny room for treatments, and her teenage daughters taking turns as her receptionist.
-Word spread in the community about the revolutionary aesthetic services offered exclusively by Gina – and women were hooked.
+Word spread in the community about the trail-blazing aesthetic services offered exclusively by Gina – and women were hooked.
 To help meet the demand Gina sent her eldest daughter Cristina to Italy to study aesthetics at a professional school.
 Soon both Cristina and Gina were fully booked for months in advance.
 Clearly, it was time to expand.

 Now that Gina and Cristina had the perfect location with space to expand, they faced a new challenge– where would they find aestheticians to hire?
 There were no aestheticians they knew of, never mind aesthetic schools.
-It wasn’t enough to just train new staff members on their own, they wanted their aestheticians to have the same professional credentials that they both shared.
-Luckily, Cristina inherited her mother’s entrepreneurial spirit, and so Gina’s College was born.
+It wasn’t enough for them to train staff members on their own, they wanted their aestheticians to have the same professional credentials that they both shared.
+Luckily Cristina shared her mother’s entrepreneurial spirit, and so Gina’s College was born.